debut-js/Docs/README.md

 <h5> Additional callbacks in plugins </h5>
 Additional callbacks are used in the premium version of Debut to expand the functionality of creating plugins.
 More details can be found in the plugins description section.

-The Enterprise version is a ready-made set of tools for the "big guys", for those who trade in services or professionally create strategies.
-All here!
-And all this is ready to work for you and increase the speed of your development.

 <h5> Synthetic tick emulation </h5>
 Additional division of large ticks (for example, if there was a large price change in 1 minute) into components moving chaotically in the direction of price change, thus, emulating a real fast market movement in the right direction, providing a tick size of no more than 0.75%